-Having waxed the stocks inletting around the trigger, bolt stop and magazine box area the epoxy that has ran to those places will easily chip out.
+Having waxed the stocks inletting around the trigger, safety and magazine box area the epoxy that has ran to those places will easily chip out.

-Note the high quality of the epoxy finish and the clean edge around the magazine box and trigger area.
+Note the high quality of the epoxy finish and this is before any cleanup work.